GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/06.551-560/08.In-the-Land-of-Fadeless-Day/docs.md

 ---
+title: |
-title: 558.
-In the Land of Fadeless Day
+    558. In the Land of Fadeless Day - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 558.
+In the Land of Fadeless Day.
+In the land of fadeless day  Lies 'the city foursquare;'  It shall never pass away,  And there is 'no night there.'
+    keywords:  |
-    keywords: Church Hymnal, In the Land of Fadeless Day, In the land of fadeless day, God shall "wipe away all tears;"
+        Church Hymnal 1941, adventhymnals, advent hymnals, In the Land of Fadeless Day, In the land of fadeless day.
+God shall 'wipe away all tears;'
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 558. IN THE LAND OF FADELESS DAY
+####  Church Hymnal 1941,

 ```txt

 1.
 In the land of fadeless day
 Lies 'the city foursquare;'
 It shall never pass away,
 And there is 'no night there.'
 Refrain:
 God shall 'wipe away all tears;'
 There's no death, no pain, nor fears;